carpentries-lab/python-aos-lesson/_episodes/09-provenance.md

 Fortunately, there is a Python package called [cmdline-provenance](http://cmdline-provenance.readthedocs.io/en/latest/) that creates NCO/CDO-style records of what was executed at the command line.
-We can install that package from the command line (Mac, Linux) or Anaconda Prompt (Windows),
+We can install that package using the following Bash Shell / Anaconda Prompt command:

 ~~~
 $ pip install cmdline-provenance